 First, the agency looks at whether only one person is the child's parent.
-This would be the case, for example, if one credit claimant is a stepparent.
+This would be the case, for example, if 1 credit claimant is a stepparent.
 The parent would get the credit.

-If neither person is the child's parent, the IRS would then give the credit to the filer with the highest eligible adjusted gross income.
+If neither person is the child's parent, the IRS would then give the credit to the filer with the highest eligible adjusted gross income, or AGI.

 Finally, if both filers are parents of the child, the parent with whom the child lived the longest during the tax year would be given the credit.
-If the child lived with both separated parents for an identical amount of time, the credit would go to the parent with the highest adjusted gross income.
+If the child lived with both separated parents for an identical amount of time, the credit would go to the parent with the highest AGI.

 In addition to the online assistance program, you also can find information and filing examples in IRS Publication 596, Earned Income Credit.
 Taxpayers with specific questions about or problems with filing for the credit can call the IRS at (800) 829-1040.

-Military personnel also need to pay attention to special provisions that could require them to compute the credit two ways.
-Normally, combat pay is not taxable, but servicemen and servicewomen who received this income now can choose to count it if it will help in their earned income tax credit claim.
+Military personnel also need to pay attention to special provisions that could require them to compute the credit 2 ways.
+Normally, combat pay is not taxable, but servicemen and servicewomen who received this income now can choose to count it if it will help in their EITC claim.

 Don't forget your state

 If you qualify for the EITC on your federal tax return, you also may be eligible for a similar credit from your state.
-Twenty-five states and the District of Columbia as well as New York City and Montgomery County, Maryland, offer their residents an earned income tax credit.
+Twenty-five states and the District of Columbia, as well as New York City, offer their residents an EITC.